-35.1 An employee who is advised that he or she is alleged to have been guilty of misconduct or incompetency and who is therefore requested to resign shall be given a statement written on the resignation form that:

-- He or she has a right to consult a representative of PEF or an attorney or the right to decline such representation before executing the resignation, and a reasonable period of time to obtain such representation, if requested, will be afforded for such purpose, - 2.
-He or she may decline the request to resign and that in lieu thereof, a notice of discipline must be served upon him or her before any disciplinary action or penalty may be imposed pursuant to the procedure provided in Article 33 of the Agreement between the State and PEF, - 3.
-In the event a notice of discipline is served, he or she has the right to object to such notice by filing a grievance, - Depending on the particular department or agency and the specific proposed penalty, the disciplinary grievance procedure may terminate either by binding arbitration or by a non-arbitrable agency-level review, - He or she would have the right to representation by PEF or an attorney at every step of the procedure, and,
+- 35.1 Employees who are advised that they are alleged to have been guilty of misconduct or incompetency and who are therefore requested to resign shall be given a statement written on the resignation form that: - 1.
+They have a right to consult a representative of PEF or an attorney or the right to decline such representation before executing the resignation, and a reasonable period of time to obtain such representation, if requested, will be afforded for such purpose, - 2.
+They may decline the request to resign and that in lieu thereof, a notice of discipline must be served upon them before any disciplinary action or penalty may be imposed pursuant to the procedure provided in Article 33 of the Agreement between the State and PEF, - 3.
+In the event a notice of discipline is served, they have the right to object to such notice by filing a grievance, - 4.
+Depending on the particular department or agency and the specific proposed penalty, the disciplinary grievance procedure may terminate by binding arbitration. - 5.
+They would have the right to representation by PEF or an attorney at every step of the procedure, and, - 6.
+They have the right to refuse to sign the resignation and their refusal in this regard cannot be used against them in any subsequent proceeding.

-- He or she has the right to refuse to sign the resignation and his or her refusal in this regard cannot be used against him or her in any subsequent proceeding. - 35.2 A resignation which is requested and secured in a manner which fails to comply with this procedure shall be null and void.
+35.2 A resignation which is requested and secured in a manner which fails to comply with this procedure shall be null and void.